 Both brands, Seiko and Tissot, have watches ranging from mid-range to luxury.
 They both believe in offering their products with elegant style and dependable services.
 However, your decision should be based on a few key considerations.

 Swiss or Japanese watches?
 Which do you prefer?
-For the sake of cost, Tissot’s price range tends to premium and more costly, while Seiko also has a stake in the production of luxury timepieces with a price range of about $1,000.
+For the sake of cost, Tissot’s price range tends to be premium and more costly, while Seiko also has a stake in the production of luxury timepieces with a price range of about $1,000.

 - Have a look at some affordable Swiss watches here.